JulieDeMan/VIB_git_training/Git_GitHub_Dictionary.md

     before reverting: need everything staged and commited

 when reverting: editor will pop up and need to also add commit message

+## Troubleshooting

+- add and commit something that you don't want, `git revert HEAD` brings you to the previous state

+  - example: if you added something to a file => git add => git

+- repo is deleted:

+  - `git clone <project_ssh>`

+  - the ssh link sets up the local bridge

+  - if you would use the url/https => use this for projects you want to use but not edit (will not allow you to push)